Things to Do at University: The Student Bucket List

 Go to a UK music festival

 Glastonbury if you can get a ticket.
-But also: Green Man, End of the Road, Latitude.
+Also: Green Man, End of the Road, Latitude.

 The neighbourhoods, the markets, the parks, the things locals actually do